archery-zaps/art2/README.md

 # art2
-When the button is clicked, the CalculateArea
+When the button is clicked, the calculate area